AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/skills-levels.md

 Adobe Learning Manager enables you to map the performance of learners based on their skill sets using skills map.
 When learners complete taking up some courses, learners can know their standing against each skill by viewing the skill maps.

-The fundamental purpose of Skills in the Captivate Prime LMS is to provide the Administrator with a tool that aligns learning with business goals.
+The fundamental purpose of Skills in the Learning Manager LMS is to provide the Administrator with a tool that aligns learning with business goals.

 ## Add a skill {#addaskill}